 Health and Safety

-An innovative feature of the Kozii is at turn on, an internal convection pump sends water up and out of the reservoir to flow around the container.
+An innovative feature of the Kozii is an internal convection pump that sends water out of the reservoir to flow around the container.
 There is an overflow valve at the top where water flows back into the reservoir should the unit be filled higher than the "Full" indicator.
-At auto shut-off, water drains back into its reservoir.
-This means that, heat is mostly removed from the bottle as soon as it shuts off and users are less likely to come into contact with warm water.
-However, like other warmers, if set to too high a heating setting, the Kozi can be made to overheat milk.
+At auto shut-off, water drains back into its reservoir which means heat is removed from the bottle when it shuts off, and users are less likely to contact warm water.
+However, like other warmers, if the heat is set too high, the Kozi can overheat milk.

-As the Kozii doesn't have a end of cycle beep, we recommend setting a separate timer to alert when a bottle is ready.
-The timer does run a low "ticking" noise for 30 seconds at the end of cycle, but it isn't loud enough.
-Even though water retracts back into the reservoir, if a bottle sits inside the chamber, milk temperature will continue to rise until removal.
+The Kozii doesn't have an end of cycle beep; the timer has a "ticking" noise for 30 seconds at the end of the cycle, but it isn't loud enough.
+Even though water retracts into the reservoir, if a bottle remains inside the chamber, the milk temperature will continue to rise until removal.

 Ease of Use

-However, once that sweet spot is found, the Kozii executes warming consistently.
-In our testing, at recommended settings, it took 4 ounces of refrigerated milk in a small Lifefactory Glass Bottle with silicone sleeve 5:50 to reach 80F and at maximum setting, 6:00 to reach the same temperature.
+The Kozii executes warming consistently.
+In our testing, using the instructions, it took 4 ounces of refrigerated milk in a small Lifefactory Glass Bottle with silicone sleeve 5:30 to reach 80F and at maximum setting, 6:00 to reach 82F.

 Ease of Cleaning

-- Every 2 to 3 Days — Rinse inside reservoir with mild soap:water solution and wipe chamber and outside with wet, soapy sponge.
+- Every 2 to 3 Days — Rinse the inside reservoir with mild soap/water solution and wipe chamber and outside with wet, soapy sponge.
 Air dry.

-- Every 2 Weeks — Perform above using 1:50 bleach solution instead of soap.
-Fill Kozii completely including overflow drain and let sit 10 minutes.
-Rinse 3 times and run unit with 2 cups fresh water for 3 minutes.
+- Every 2 Weeks — Perform the above using 1:50 bleach solution instead of soap.
+Fill the Kozii completely including the overflow drain and let it sit for 10 minutes.
+Rinse three times and run the unit with 2 cups of fresh water for 3 minutes.

-- Every 2 Months — Descale with 1/2 cup white vinegar: 1 cup cold water and pour into chamber.
-Let stand 10 to 20 minutes with unit unplugged.
-Pour vinegar solution out via overflow drain.
-Rinse with fresh water 3 times, swirling gently.
+- Every 2 Months — Descale with 1/2 cup white vinegar: 1 cup cold water and pour into the chamber.
+Let stand for 10 to 20 minutes with unit unplugged.
+Pour the vinegar solution out via overflow drain.
+Rinse with fresh water three times swirling gently.